-The end plates stiffen the ends of the trolley cylinder, helping to maintain the cylindrical shape.
-The front end plate, shown in Figure 23 contains apertures for the science and metrology beams.
+The end plates stiffen up the ends of the trolley cylinder.
+The front end plate contains apertures for the science and metrology beams.
 Also on the front plate are two shallow angle matched optical wedges to deflect the metrology laser beam so that its light does not come to a focus on the secondary mirror at exactly the same place as the science beam and so risk being scattered into it.
+The rear end plate is covered with 'Echosorb' material to diminish reflections of the RF waves travelling down the delay line pipe and serve as a ground plane for the aerials of the analogue and network links.